-We are pleased to offer this unique scholarship opportunity for educators employed by the public school systems in the greater Seattle and Tacoma metro area who are committed to transforming education in urban areas.
+We are pleased to offer this unique scholarship opportunity for educators employed by the public school systems in the area who are committed to transforming education in urban areas.

-- Must work as an educator in a public school at the elementary or secondary level in a large urban area.
+- Work or have the intention of working as an educator in a public school at the elementary or secondary level in an urban area

-Award letters are published after the deadline.
-Selected recipients will receive a formal letter via email of the award granted.
+Selected scholarship recipients will receive a formal letter via email of the award granted.